Do you know how to get into Stanford? Enroll in our college application boot camp to get the counseling and advising you need.

 Whatever talents or interests you decide on, begin cultivating and refining them right away.

-You should choose extracurricular activities to participate in during your freshmen year that will demonstrate your commitment to and, eventually, skill at the topic.
+You should choose extracurricular activities to participate in during your freshman year that will demonstrate your commitment to and, eventually, skill at the topic.

 - Your extracurricular activities are important because they are the means through which you can communicate your individual value to Stanford and what you can bring to their institution.